CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling/0.0.0/README.md

 Implicit tiling supports two types of bounding volumes, `box` and `region`.
 Both are defined in the [Bounding Volumes section](https://github.com/CesiumGS/3d-tiles/tree/master/specification#bounding-volumes) of the Cesium 3D Tiles 1.0 Specification. `sphere` is not supported.

 A tiling scheme recursively subdivides a volume by splitting it at the midpoint of some or all of the dimensions.
 If the two horizontal dimensions are split, a quadtree is produced.
 If all three dimensions are split, an octree is produced.
 No other tiling schemes are supported.
-Furthermore, the tiling scheme applies to the entire tileset, tiling schemes may not be intermixed within a single implicit tileset.
+Furthermore, the tiling scheme remains constant throughout the entire tileset; tiling schemes may not be intermixed within a single implicit tileset.

 >A **quadtree** divides space only horizontally.
 It divides each bounding volume into 4 smaller bounding volumes where each horizontal dimension is halved.
 The vertical dimension remains the same.
 The resulting tree has a branching factor of 4.